bcheye/fantasy-foundry/README.md

 ## 🎯 Author

-Built by Brian – fueled by FPL obsession & strong coffee ☕
+Built with ❤️ by Brian · Powered by FPL, Flask & Cube.js.
+Fueled by FPL obsession